jessy1092/react-valid/README.md

 );

 // User defined validator
-valid.addMethod('required', value => value !== '', 'It should have value');
+valle.addMethod('required', value => value !== '', 'It should have value');

-// Use HOC to connect component const ValidInput = valid.connect(Input);
+// Use HOC to connect component const ValidInput = valle.connect(Input);

 ReactDOM.render(
-	// Just pass properties to tell react-valid which validator you want to use
+	// Just pass properties to tell valle which validator you want to use
 	<ValidInput required />,
 	document.getElementById('content')
 );